-As a broad energy company integrated across the oil and gas value chain, we are committed to providing energy that is more affordable, more reliable, cleaner and accessible to as many people as possible.
+As a multi-energy company integrated across the oil and gas value chain, we are committed to providing energy that is more affordable, more reliable, cleaner and accessible to as many people as possible.
 To put this ambition into practice and become the responsible energy major in today’s complex environment, we rely on our key strengths, working every day to develop a diversified portfolio and focusing particularly on our expertise in deep offshore production and liquefied natural gas (LNG).

 A global, diversified and balanced oil and gas portfolio

 At TotalEnergies, close to 13,000 people help supply our customers with the energy they need through their daily commitment to oil and gas exploration and production.
 In 2019, our teams produced more than 3 million barrels of oil equivalent per day.

 We operate in all the main oil and gas production regions, from Asia to Africa, Russia, the Middle East, the United States and the North Sea.
 We leverage cutting-edge technologies for the complex onshore and offshore oil and gas projects that we run all over the world.

 In addition, as part of our ambition to prepare the future of energy, we are renewing our portfolio by developing our exploration strategy.
 Today, we have a solid, diversified portfolio of proven and probable reserves1 representing around 20 years of reserve life at constant production levels.
 To steer exploration operations toward the most promising areas, we capitalize on 3D and 4D modeling technologies, which help us assess the potential of reservoirs as accurately as possible and more effectively plan ahead for seismic risks.